huggingface/blog/llama31-on-vertex-ai.md

 ## 5. Run online predictions with Meta Llama 3.1 405B

-Vertex AI will expose the endpoint `/predict` that is built on top of the `/vertex` endpoint within the Text Generation Inference (TGI) DLC, which runs the standard `/generate` method from TGI, but making sure that the I/O data is compliant with Vertex AI.
+Vertex AI will expose an online prediction endpoint within the `/predict` route that is serving the text generation from Text Generation Inference (TGI) DLC, making sure that the I/O data is compliant with Vertex AI payloads (read more about Vertex AI I/O payloads in [Vertex AI Documentation - Get online predictions from a custom trained model](https://cloud.google.com/vertex-ai/docs/predictions/get-online-predictions#formatting-prediction-input)).

 As `/generate` is the endpoint that is being exposed, you will need to format the messages with the chat template before sending the request to Vertex AI, so it's recommended to install 🤗`transformers` to use the `apply_chat_template` method from the `PreTrainedTokenizerFast` tokenizer instance.